ezra-buckingham/stan-the-secret-safe/README.md

 # Stan the Supervisor

-A more robust Bitwarden integration for Ansible.
+A more robust Bitwarden integration for Ansible (Forked from https://github.com/c0sco/ansible-modules-bitwarden).

 ## Installation